mysrcs/hugooooo/content/alpha-details.md

 emailed 60 days in advance of the transition.
 Of course, users hosting their own instance of Sourcehut on their own servers are unaffected by this.

+Additionally, unpaid accounts will still be able to contribute to projects on the platform, and in fact you can interact with many services via email without having an account at all.
+Payment will only be required to own resources, submit build jobs, and so on.

 ## Alpha caveats

 - Some services are not complete and some features may be conspicuously absent.